 - User-Agents: The record of the unique programs and devices used to access your site.

-- Usernames: The record of usernames that accessed your site during the report period.
+- Usernames: The record of usernames that accessed your site during the reporting period.

-- Visits (Also called Sessions): An attempt to measure the number of times visitors go to a Website during the report period.
+- Visits (Also called Sessions): An attempt to measure the number of times visitors go to a Website during the reporting period.

 As page requests are made to the Web server from sites, the server records the IP address and the time which elapses between requests from that IP address.
 If the time between requests exceeds 30 minutes, Web servers log a new visit for that site.